-The Role Model is pretty straightforward.
-Often times, when we are inspired to start a business, there is someone, or someone's, that we really admire and inspire us.
-The Role Model takes the people that you admire to inspire business ideas.
+Often, when you are inspired to start a business, there is someone, that you really admire and aspire to be like.
+The Role Model takes that inspiration and requires you to design a business around it.

 Breakdown what it is about them, about their business that you admire so much.
-For Marie Forleo, I love and deeply admire how authentic she is, how diverse her experience and teachings are, and how much fun she seems to have in her business.
-I want that.
+For Marie Forleo, I deeply admire how smart and impactful her instruction is all while being incredibly fun and engaging..
+I want to do the same.

-And then you’re going to riff.
-Come up with a few iterations of your own business ideas that are inspired by what they do.
+Come up with a few iterations of your own business ideas that are inspired by what your business role models do.
 For example, I love the structured and actionable guidance that Amy Porterfield shares all the time.
-But what’s missing for me from her content and resources are the clear, actionable strategies for managing my mind, my emotions, my interior life.
+But what’s missing for me from her resources are the clear, actionable strategies for managing your mind and emotions as you’re building a business.
 That’s incredibly important so I strive to make those tools available to my students.

-So begin here with the Role Models, mine what you love about them, and then riff on what they do to create something of your own.
+Recap: Think of your business role models; mine what you love about them; and then riff on what they do to create something of your own.

 Method 2: The Structured Brain Dump